openedx/edx-platform/docs/en_us/course_authors/source/building_course/creating_new_course.rst

 When you create a new course, the course opens in Studio automatically and you can begin editing.

-If you come back to Studio later, your courses are listed on the Studio login page.
+If you come back to Studio later, your courses are listed on the Studio **My Courses** dashboard page.

  .. image:: ../Images/open_course.png
   :alt: Image of the course on the Studio dashboard